alecngai/Predicting_Canadian_Job_Vacancies/Machine_Learning/Time Series Machine Learning Model.md

-# Time Series Machine Learning Model
+# Time Series SARIMAX Machine Learning Model
+SARIMAX is used on data sets that have seasonal cycles.
+The exploratory
 ## Description of preliminary data preprocessing
 The folowing steps are performed as the nescessary preprocessing for the model:
 1. converting the REF_DATE column into a datetime object